shapessss/jordanportfoliov2/_posts/2022-07-14-quebracho-estudio.markdown

 featured_image: /assets/uploads/quebracho-1.webp
 alt: Quebracho Estudio
 excerpt: >-
-  It is a branding studio based in Guadalajara, Mexico.
+  It's a branding studio based in Guadalajara, Mexico.

   I was in charge of designing and developing their portfolio and we worked on some projects together last year.
 ---